This blog post was updated on July 24, 2023.

 View this post on Instagram

-In 2018, The Atelier des Lumières, or The Workshop of Lights in English, became the newest museum in the 11th arrondissement.
-An innovative digital arts center with 120 video projectors and 50 audio speakers, The Atelier des Lumières occupies a former smelting plant and introduces visitors to new ways of viewing and experiencing art.
+In 2018, the Atelier des Lumières, or the Workshop of Lights in English, became the newest museum in the 11th arrondissement.
+An innovative digital arts center with 120 video projectors and 50 audio speakers, the Atelier des Lumières occupies a former smelting plant and introduces visitors to new ways of viewing and experiencing art.
 Instead of original paintings, guests are treated to multimedia presentations that explore the works of great artists and artistic periods throughout history.
-Past exhibits have focused on Gustav Klimt, Vincent Van Gogh, and the Japanese decorative aesthetic.
+Past exhibits have focused on Austrian painter Gustav Klimt, Dutch painter Vincent Van Gogh, and the Japanese decorative aesthetic.
+Just another example of the international character that Paris embodies.

-Did we leave out any amazing museums in Paris?
+Did we leave out your favorite museum in Paris?
 Let us know in the comments below!